Are you planning to move to New York City? Or ever wondered what it is like to live in NYC?

 The melting pot culture is one of the biggest strengths of NYC.
 It combines the different aspects of various cultures to create its own identity that is unique but all-encompassing.
 It takes the best of each culture and combines them to make a new breed.

 Perhaps one of the best reasons for moving to New York City is its money-making opportunities.
-“The Land of Opportunity” is no joke when it comes to how many ways you can make money.
+“The Land of Opportunity” is no joke regarding how many ways you can make money.

 In the past, I’ve made money with photography, food delivery, buying and reselling, and just small jobs off Craigslist (which is totally normal in NYC).
 If there is a hustle in you, you can always find ways to make money.
 Many New Yorkers also take up side gigs on top of their regular full-time job.
 The opportunity is endless.